 Background concentrations

-Local background concentrations are present when the concentrations of substances in a geographic area are naturally greater than the Contaminated Sites Regulation (CSR) numerical standards.
-When a local background concentration is established, it is used to define whether a site is contaminated under the provisions of the CSR.
+Local background concentrations are naturally occurring substance concentrations in a geographic area that exceed the numerical standards in the Contaminated Sites Regulation (CSR).
+Once established, a local background concentration is used to determine whether a site is considered contaminated.

-If you believe you have naturally occurring substances at your site, you must establish a local background concentration before applying for:
+If you believe you have naturally occurring substances at your site, you may establish a local background concentration before applying for:

 • Approval in Principle